zetxqx/gateway-api-inference-extension/site-src/reference/x-spec.md

 ExtensionReference is a reference to the extension.

+Connections to this extension MUST use TLS by default.
+Implementations MAY provide a way to customize this connection to use cleartext, a different protocol, or custom TLS configuration.

 If a reference is invalid, the implementation MUST update the `ResolvedRefs` Condition on the InferencePool's status to `status: False`.
 A 5XX status code MUST be returned for the request that would have otherwise been routed to the invalid backend.